bibermann/just-kit/README.md

 by providing a set of recommended `*.just` files.
 For this purpose you can create a `.just.lock` file in your project tree.

-The `setup` script will guide your collaborators on how to clone the referenced repositories when they are not found and pre-select the listed files.
+The `link` script will guide your collaborators on how to clone the referenced repositories when they are not found and pre-select the listed files.
 You may opt out with the `--no-defaults` argument.